National Parks Canada

 - The Broken Group Islands, an archipelago of more than one hundred islands and rocks scattered throughout Barkley Sound, only accessible by boat

-- The West Coast Trail, a 75 km backpacking trail along rain forest, sandstone cliffs, waterfalls, caves, beaches.
+- The West Coast Trail is a 75 km backpacking trail along rain forest, sandstone cliffs, waterfalls, caves, and beaches.

-The park has mild temperatures and heavy rains year round and is home to a dense coastal rainforest.
+The park has mild temperatures and heavy rains year-round and is home to dense coastal rainforests.

 Riding Mountain National Park

-Most of the park is wilderness area with a developed area around Clear Lake.
+Most of Manitoba‘s Riding Mountain National Park is a wilderness area with a developed area around Clear Lake.
 The village is supposed to be very touristy with lots of little shops to explore.
 To be away from tourist crowds you may want to go there in September, when you can enjoy the peace and the magnificent colours of the autumn leaves, and when you have the trails for yourself.

 Wapusk National Park